 An unopened product that's still sealed usually has a shelf life of at least three to five years.
 However, this timeframe is shortened if the item is stored in a sunny, hot, or humid environment.
 Keep your skin care in a cool, dry place—ideally not in the bathroom.

 Make sure water does not get into the container, as mold may develop over time.
-It's best to buy products that are in sealed containers like pumps instead of jars.
+Also, it's best to buy products that are in sealed containers like pumps instead of jars, as they tend to have a longer shelf life.

 Wash your hands before applying any skin care to your face or body so that you don't get dirt or bacteria into the product.
 You can use a clean spatula or a baby spoon to keep the container free of contaminants.